BUY NOW: CLICK ON A PICTURE

 Melt-and-Assay (Fire Assay).
 Melt the item (or part of it - if only a fraction of a gram).
 The service costs (if we get it done for you) £95.00 and takes two to three weeks.
-We are not bullion dealers, we would give you the result and then you can either take the gold back or we can put you in touch with the bullion dealer to sell the gold, we merely providing the testing service.
+We are not bullion dealers, we do not buy gold, our charge is just for the service: we give you the result and send the gold back to you, and it's up to you where to sell it (there are many tips in The Gold & Silver Buyer's Handbook).

 QUICKTEST, Watford, WD18 8PH, Tel.
 01923 220206, email info(at)quicktest.co.uk